I didn’t sign up for this shit.

 “She’s not a mutant,” Was all she said on the matter, before moving on.
 “You’ll escort her to and from all her destinations.
 She doesn’t leave your side.
 You’ll also be training her when she’s not at the academy.
 She’ll be doing some special training, which you may need to take part in.
 I suggest you put your hatred for her kind aside to do your job properly.
 Nothing happens to her.
 Understood?”

 “Understood,” He said through gritted teeth.
 Matthew opened the folder, reading over the contents inside.
-She was 24.
+She was 24, currently.
 Her name was Sable Ashe.
 Her birthday was Oct.
-10. It said she was in a coma for a little over a year and woke up with no memories of her former self.
+10. It said she was in a coma for two years and woke up with no memories of her former self.
 She was caught in the explosion at Auburn Valley, Virginia and somehow lived.
 Her body was retrieved by Melanie and brought to St. Croix.
 Her parents and birthplace were listed as unknown, but she was a half-breed.
 Her species was a king cheetah.
 Matthew got the feeling there were some things missing.

 He shook the folder at Melanie.
 “Why are you so attached to her?”